-Although there are a variety of ways to treat sleep apnea, an oral mouth guard or snore guard is an option for some patients.
+Although there are a variety of ways to treat sleep apnea, an oral mouth guard or We offer OMT is an option for some patients.
 These customized guards are worn only at night while the patient sleeps and helps to maintain a positive flow of air.
 While wearing the guards, patients should experience a reduction in snoring and pauses in breathing that leads to the more severe symptoms of the condition.
 The result is often a more peaceful, healthier night’s sleep.

 Contact Preferred Family Dental